Information System on EU Legislation and its Relation to Bulgarian Law

 - Case law: the judgments of the Court of Justice of the European Union which provide binding interpretations of the European norms and are considered an important source of law

 - Expert information: the manual Brief Guide to EU Law by Assoc.
 Prof. Dr Jasmine Popova nutshells in an accessible form the fundamentals of European Union law.

 The texts of the legal instruments of EU law, included in the product, are the official translations in the Bulgarian language published on the EUR-Lex web site maintained by the European Commission.
 The legal instruments adopted and published in the regular edition of the Official Journal of the European Union prior to 1 January 2007 have been already published in the Bulgarian special edition of the Official Journal of the European Union.

 The documents are published in the Euro Law system on the basis of a licensing agreement concluded between APIS and the European Commission.

 Each document comes complete with detailed bibliographic notice, prepared and maintained by the legal services of the European Commission and providing detailed background information, such as: date of publication, date of entry into force, classification by subject matter, links to other documents, etc.

 a possibility to work simultaneously with Bulgarian and EU legislation:

-- Links to the Bulgarian instruments and provisions adopted to transpose the EU directives
+- Links to the Bulgarian instruments and provisions adopted in transposion of the EU directives

-- Cross-references from and to the full Bulgarian-language texts of the effective acts of European Union law
+- Cross-references from and to the full Bulgarian-language texts of the legal instruments of EU law

 - Simultaneous search in the Bulgarian and the EU legal norms.